 At Trinity School we focus on life in all its fullness.
 It is therefore not surprising that we prize our co-curriculum programme as much as our academic endeavours.
 We are committed to helping young people discover new talents, master skills and enhance their physical, mental and spiritual well-being.
+Our programme is also integral to our commitment to develop character and resilience.
+We want to nuture control, commitment, challenge and confidence in our students.
 We are proud to offer over 90 club sessions each week.
 After all, we never know what opportunity will unleash skills and talents of the next MasterChef, Team GB sports teams, Emmy Award winners, inventors or United Nations representatives.

 Our programme is advertised here on the website, form notices and screens around the school.
 Please do encourage your child to make the most of this opportunity.
 We are extremely proud of what we offer thanks to our dedicated staff and volunteers.
 If there are any clubs not currently on offer that your child would enjoy, please encourage them to come and speak to their class Student Council representative or to Mrs Gale, our Enrichment Co-ordinator.
 Equally if there are any parents keen to volunteer to offer a club, please do not hesitate to contact us on email@example.com.

 Here is a flavour of what your child may experience: